 Permissions Management¶

-If you need to assign different permissions to employees in your enterprise to access your APIG resources, Identity and Access Management (IAM) is a good choice for fine-grained permissions management.
-IAM provides identity authentication, permissions management, and access control, helping you secure access to your resources.
+If you need to assign different permissions to personnel in your enterprise to access your APIG resources, Identity and Access Management (IAM) is a good choice for fine-grained permissions management.
+IAM provides identity authentication, permissions management, and access control, helping you securely access your resources.

 With IAM, you can use your account to create IAM users for your employees, and assign permissions to the employees to control their access to specific resources.